-Table V Defence Expenditure 1968 as Percentage of GNP at Factor Cost (Western Estimates)
+Defence Expenditure 1968 as Percentage of GNP at Factor Cost (Western Estimates)

-Bulgaria 3-3 1⁄2 %
+Bulgaria 3-32%

-Czechoslovakia about 51⁄2%
+Czechoslovakia about $5\frac{1}{2}\%$

-Hungary 4 - 41⁄2%
+Hungary 4-42%

-Poland 5 - 5 1⁄2 %
+Poland 5-51⁄2%

-Rumania 3 월 -4%
+Rumania 31⁄2-4%

-Soviet Zone of Germany 5 - 5 1⁄2 %
+Soviet Zone of Germany 5-5 1 %

+III.
 MILITARY EXPENDITURE IN COMMUNIST AND NATO COUNTRIES

-No criteria or set of criteria are available to compare 31. national defence burdens with complete precision.
-International comparisons are often made on the basis of percentages of GNP devoted to such efforts.
+Made on the basis of percentages of GNP devoted to such efforts.
 This avoids the difficulty of finding an appropriate exchange rate to convert defence expenditure expressed in national currencies into a common currency.
 However, in order to have an idea of the real burden of defence spending on an economy, it is useful to take account of the differences in the stages of economic development.
 A rough indication of this may be obtained from GNP per head.
-The main elements available for such comparisons can be found in the table at Annex.
+The main elements available for such comparisons can be found in the table at annex.

-- 32. The following observations may be made: - (i) As far as trends are concerned, it appears that military expenditure in both the Soviet Union and Eastern Europe as a whole has increased at a rate at least equivalent to the growth of their economies.
-By contrast, in NATO Europe the share of GNP devoted to defence has slightly decreased.
-It has risen in the United States owing to military operations in Vietnam.
-When looking at the percentages of GNP devoted to defence, it has to be remembered that the real stepping-up of defence in the Soviet Union is, in fact, greater than would appear from this percentage.
-This is due to the fact that, from 1966, the GNP in the USSR has grown faster than in either NATO Europe or the United States, (6-7% in the USSR against 4% in the United States and 3.5% in NATO Europe annually). - As far as the weight of defence efforts on the economies is concerned, there is no doubt that it is heavier in the Soviet Union than in the United States or NATO Indeed, while the USSR devotes about the same percentage of GNP to defence as the United States, her GNP her head is only some 38% of that of the United The percentage of GNP the USSR is devoting to defence is about twice as high as that of NATO Europe, while her GNP per head is slightly lower.
+- 32. The following observations may be made: - (i)As far as trends are concerned, it appears that military expenditure in both the Soviet Union and Eastern Europe as a whole has increased at a rate at least equivalent to the growth of their economies.
+By contrin NATO Europe the share of GNP devoted to defence has By contrast, slightly decreased.
+It has risen in the United States owing to military operations in Vietnam, When looking at the percentages of GNP devoted to defence, it has to be remembered that the real stepping-up of defence in the Soviet Union is, in fact. greater than would appear from this percentage.
+This is due to the fact that, from 1966, the GNP in the USSR has grown faster than in either NATO Europe or the United States, (6-7% in the USSR against 15% in the United States and 3.5% in NATO Europe annually). - (ii)As far as the weight of defence efforts on the economies is concerend, there is no doubt that it is heavier in the Soviet Union than in the United States or MATO Indeed, while the USBR devotes about the same Europe. percentage of GNP to defence as the United States, her GNP per head is only some 38% of that of the United States.
+The percentage of GNP the USSR is devoting to defence is about twice as high as that of NATO Europe. while her GNP per head is slightly lower.
 Eastern European countries are devoting to defence a higher proportion of their GNP than most NATO European countries, although their GNP per head is lower.
 NATO countries, the United States is devoting to defence a percentage of GNP about twice as high as that of NATO Europe taken as a whole, but the United States GNP per head is also roughly twice as high as that of NATO Europe.
 Among the Warsaw Pact countries, the USSR is devoting to defence a percentage of GNP twice that of Eastern European countries, although her GNP per head is lower than that of some of these countries and only some 15% higher than the average for them taken as a whole.